hub-se/jpf-shadow/README.md

 ### 3. Running jpf-shadow
-To run a `change()`-annotated Java program, jpf-shadow requires an appropriate `.jpf` configuration file.
-The folder `src/examples` contains various examples of annotated programs with their `.jpf` files.
+To run a `change()`-annotated Java program, `jpf-shadow` requires an appropriate `.jpf` configuration file.
+The folder `src/examples` contains various examples of annotated programs together with their `.jpf` files.

 The settings that can be specified are: